DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module3p3.md

   - DEPARTMENT mgrSSN references EMPLOYEE.SSN

 I know:
-  - for every Department, there is exactly one Employee that manages it
+  - For every Department, there is exactly one Employee that manages it

 How can I connect both of these relations (tables) into one long table so that I can see the department and its respective Employee?